Skip to main content

 Example: The hypothesis was supported because the plant with the most light grew the least.
 There may be several explanations for this, including _____.

-Based on your research design, it may make more sense to include the explanation of your results with your actual results (i.e., present the results followed by an explanation of your results) before the conclusion.
-This is acceptable; however, make sure your explanation is clear.
+Note: Based on your research design, it may make more sense to include the explanation of your results with your actual results (i.e., present the results followed by a clear explanation of your results) before the conclusion.

 Judging Information

-Students are not required to have their poster judged; however, teachers should discuss this option with their students.
-When students presenting posters submit their online registration form, they must indicate if they wish to present their poster to a judge or not.
+Students are not required to have their poster judged.
+When students presenting posters submit their online registration form, they must indicate if they wish to present their poster for judging or not.

 The poster judging process is as follows:

-• All posters will be on display in the main display area the morning of the Symposium.
+• All posters will be on display during the Symposium.
 Students will be expected to stand at their poster during their designated poster session time to share their poster with Symposium visitors, including ISU professors and students, high school students and teachers, parents, and potential judges.

-• While presenting their poster to audience members, students will begin their presentation with a 2-3 minute oral summary of their research.
-This will be followed by 2-3 minutes of questions and comments from the judge.
+• During judging, students will begin their presentation with a 2–3 minute oral summary of their research.
+This will be followed by 2–3 minutes of questions and comments from the judge(s).

-• Judges will complete a 1-page judging form, which includes written comments and the student’s division rating (I, II, III, or IV).
+• Judges will complete a 1-page judging form, which includes written comments and their rating for each category.